home-assistant/home-assistant.io/source/_integrations/ohme.markdown

 ### Action: List charge slots

-The `ohme.list_charge_slots` service is used to fetch a list of charge slots from your charger.
+The `ohme.list_charge_slots` action is used to fetch a list of charge slots from your charger.
 Charge slots will only be returned if a charge is in progress.

 | Data attribute         | Optional | Description                                                  |
 |------------------------|----------|--------------------------------------------------------------|